Suvansharma69/asl-detection/README.md

 ## 📈 Performance
 The model achieves high accuracy on the ASL dataset.
 Training progress is displayed in real-time, including:

-Current epoch
+- Current epoch

-Training loss
+- Training loss

-Training accuracy
+- Training accuracy

-Progress bar (via tqdm)
+- Progress bar (via tqdm)

 The best model based on validation accuracy is automatically saved.

+## 🖥️ GUI Features
+The prediction interface includes:

+- Modern styling with ttkbootstrap
+- Dark/Light theme toggle
+- Confidence percentage display
+- Error handling with user-friendly messages
+- Responsive layout

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.